grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 }
 ```

-Then, the new resources can be applied by running, filling the required variables.
+Then, to create the new resources run the snippet below after filling in the required variables.

 ```bash
 terraform apply \